DSILVA232/Library-Data-Pipeline/README.md

 ## Project decisions

-- [Schema design decisions](docs/schema_decisions.md) — why Snowflake schema, how each table was designed, the staff connection decision, the date dimension tradeoff
+- [Schema design decisions](Schema/decisions.md) — why Snowflake schema, how each table was designed, the staff connection decision, the date dimension tradeoff
+- [Pipeline pattern](spark/README.md) — EtLT pattern explanation, where PySpark ends and dbt begins, why the boundary exists where it does
 - [Data profiling report](profiling/profiling_report.md) — as-is analysis of each dataset before cleaning, findings that shaped the cleaning strategy

 ---